newjersey/dol-mcnj-main/etpl_table_seed_guide.md

 mv oldProviders.csv "backend/data/providers_${date}.csv"
 ```

-3. In the root folder, run the following script.
-It will move to the program credentials folder and execute the following script to add the `DEGREEAWARDEDNAME`, `LICENSEAWARDEDNAME`, and `INDUSTRYCREDENTIALNAME` columns to programs `programs_yyyymmdd.csv`.
-This also removes the `SUBMITTERNAME` and `SUBMITTERTITLE` columns from the resulting file, as it is private data that should not be part of the data we upload.
+3. In the same `d4ad` folder, run the following commands.
+   _Context_: It will create the `programs_yyyymmdd_merged.csv` file, with `DEGREEAWARDEDNAME`, `LICENSEAWARDEDNAME`, and `INDUSTRYCREDENTIALNAME` columns added and `SUBMITTERNAME` and `SUBMITTERTITLE` removed (private data).
 You may see a warning in the output, that's okay!

 ```shell script
 cd backend/data/program-credentials
 python3 merge-credentials.py $date
 ```

-4. Open the `programs_yyyymmdd_merged.csv` file in both your IDE and Excel.
-In your IDE, if integer values appear as decimals, hit save in Excel.
-The numbers will appear as integers again.
-If you do not do this, you will get an error in the next step with decimal numbers in the message.
-In Excel, also confirm the changes in Step 3.
-In your IDE, if you see any new lines at the end of the file, remove it.
+4. Open the `programs_yyyymmdd_merged.csv` file in Excel.
+Hit Save.
+   _Context_: Sometimes, integer values may appear as decimals in the CSV.
+This will make them integers again, preventing an error in the combine step.

+5. Open the `programs_yyyymmdd_merged.csv` file in your IDE.
+Scroll to the bottom of the file.
+If you see any new empty lines, delete them so that the last line is data.

 ## Combine Programs and Providers

 6. In the same `program-credentials` folder, run the script below.
-This moves back to the `backend/data` folder, adds the `_old` suffix to the CSV file to make way for the new one, and generates `combined_etpl_raw.csv` in the same `backend/data` folder.
+   _Context_: This adds the `_old` suffix to the standardized CSV file to make way for the new one, and generates `combined_etpl_raw.csv` in the same `backend/data` folder.

 > If you are asked for a Postgres password, include the one you made for the user `postgres` when setting up the app.
 You may get an error that "the etplcombination table doesn't exist", that's okay!